trhallam/segysak/README.rst

 - **CLI**:

-  - Convert 2D, 3D and gathers type SEGY to NETCDF4 and back.
+  - Convert 2D, 3D and gathers type SEG-Y to NETCDF4 and back.
 The NETCDF4 files
     are one line open with ``xarray.open_dataset``.

   - Extract sub-volumes via cropping xline and inline.